saltsystemslab/warpSpeed/README.md

 # Tables
 ------------------
 Tables can be found in `include/hashing_project/tables`.
-The following tables are implemented
+The following tables are implemented:

 -  `Chaining`
 -  `Cuckoo`